db-benchmarks/db-benchmarks/README.md

 > Otherwise your test results may be very unstable.

-✅ You need to restart database before each query
+✅ You need to restart the database before each query

-> Otherwise previous queries can still impact current query's response time, despite clearing internal caches.
+> Otherwise, previous queries can still impact current query's response time, despite clearing internal caches.

 ✅ You need to wait until the database warms up completely after it's started

-> Otherwise you may end up competing with db's warmup process for I/O which can spoil your test results severely.
+> Otherwise, you may end up competing with the database's warm-up process for I/O which can severely spoil your test results.

 ✅ Best if you provide a coefficient of variation, so everyone understands how stable your results are and make sure yourself it's low enough

 > [Coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) is a very good metric which shows how stable your test results are.
-If it's higher than N% you can't say one database is N% faster than another.
+If it's higher than N%, you can't say one database is N% faster than another.

 ✅ Best if you test on a fixed CPU frequency

-> Otherwise if you are using "on-demand" cpu governor (which is normally a default) it can easily turn your 500ms response time into a 1000+ ms.
+> Otherwise, if you are using "on-demand" CPU governor (which is normally a default) it can easily turn your 500ms response time into a 1000+ ms.

 ✅ Best if you test on SSD/NVME rather than HDD

-> Otherwise depending on where your files are located on HDD you can get up to 2x lower/higher I/O performance (we tested), which can make at least your cold queries results wrong.
+> Otherwise, depending on where your files are located on HDD you can get up to 2x lower/higher I/O performance (we tested), which can make at least your cold queries results wrong.

 <!-- framework -->
 ## Test framework

 The test framework which is used on the backend of https://db-benchmarks.com is fully Open Source (AGPLv3 license) and can be found at https://github.com/db-benchmarks/db-benchmarks .
 Here's what it does:

-* Automates data loading to the databases / search engines included in the repository
+* Automates data loading to the databases/search engines included in the repository.
-* Can run database / search engine in Docker with a particular CPU/RAM constraint
+* Can run a database/search engine in Docker with a particular CPU/RAM constraint.
 * While testing:
   * Purges OS cache automatically
   * Automates purging database caches before each cold run
-  * Restarts database before each cold run
+  * Restarts the database before each cold run
   * Looks after your CPU temperature to avoid throttling
-  * Looks after coefficient of variation while making queries and can stop as soon as:
+  * Looks after the coefficient of variation while making queries and can stop as soon as:
-    - the CV is low enough
+    - The CV is low enough
-    - and the number of queries made is sufficient
+    - And the number of queries made is sufficient
-  * After starting a database / search engine, lets it do its warmup stage (preread needed data from disk), stops waiting as soon as:
+  * After starting a database/search engine, lets it do its warm-up stage (pre-read needed data from disk), stops waiting as soon as:
-    - there's no IO for a few seconds
+    - There's no IO for a few seconds
-    - and it can connect to the database / search engine
+    - And it can connect to the database/search engine
-  * After stopping a database / search engine waits until it fully stops
+  * After stopping a database/search engine waits until it fully stops
-  * Can accept different timeouts: start, warmup, initial connection, getting info about the database / search engine, query
+  * Can accept different timeouts: start, warm-up, initial connection, getting info about the database/search engine, query
   * Can emulate one physical core which allows benchmarking algorithmic capabilities of databases more objectively (`--limited`)
-  * Can accept all the values as command line arguments as well as envionment variables for easier intergation with CI systems
+  * Can accept all the values as command line arguments as well as environment variables for easier integration with CI systems
   * `--test` saves test results to file
-  * `--save` saves test results from files to remote database (neither of those that have been tested)
+  * `--save` saves test results from files to a remote database (neither of those that have been tested)
-  * Tracks A LOT of things while testing:
+  * Tracks a lot of things while testing:
     - Server info: CPU, memory, running processes, filesystem, hostname
     - Current repository info to make sure there's no local changes
     - Performance metrics: each query response time in microseconds, aggregated stats:
       - Coefficient of variation of all queries
       - Coefficient of variation of 80% fastest queries
       - Cold query's response time
       - Avg(response times)
       - Avg(80% fastest queries' response times)
       - Slowest query's response time
-    - Database / search engine info:
+    - Database/search engine info:
       - `select count(*)` and `select * limit 1` to make sure the data collections are similar in different databases
-      - internal database / search engine data structures status (chunks, shards, segments, partitions, parts, etc.)
+      - internal database/search engine data structures status (chunks, shards, segments, partitions, parts, etc.)
-* Makes it easy to limit CPU / RAM consumption inside or outside the test (using environment variables `cpuset` and `mem`)
+* Makes it easy to limit CPU/RAM consumption inside or outside the test (using environment variables `cpuset` and `mem`).
-* Allows to start each database / search engine easily the same way it's started by the framework for manual testing and preparation of test queries
+* Allows to start each database/search engine easily the same way it's started by the framework for manual testing and preparation of test queries.

 ## Installation